-The general consensus from among experts appears to be a qualified “no.” It’s not the best position for your or your baby.
-But your body may have a way of solving the question for you: If you sleep on your back, you may wake up before long anyway.
+The general consensus among experts appears to be a qualified “no.” Sleeping on your back is not the best position for your or your baby during pregnancy.
+But your body may have a way of solving the question for you: if you sleep on your back, you may wake up before long, anyway.
 You won’t have done any harm, but your body is most likely telling you that it’s time to change positions.

-Experts advise sleeping on your side, specifically your left side, to increase the blood flow to the placenta and your baby.
-If you’ve been accustomed to sleeping on your back or on your stomach, it’s good to start training yourself early in your pregnancy to get used to side-sleeping.
-Before you know it, you’ll be at a point when there’s no other comfortable position except on your side.
+Experts advise sleeping on your side—specifically your left side—to increase the blood flow to the placenta and your baby.
+If you’ve been accustomed to sleeping on your back or on your stomach, it’s good to start training yourself early in your pregnancy to get used to sleeping on your side.
+The earlier you can get used to this new position, the better.
+Before you know it, you’ll be at a point when there’s no other comfortable way to sleep except on your side.

-Some women swear by the all-body pillows designed for pregnant women.
-They often look like a giant letter “C” and allow you to curl up on your side, surrounded by pillows.
+Some women swear by the body pillows designed for pregnant women.
+They often look like a giant letter “C” and allow you to curl up on your side, surrounded by support and comfort.
 But before you go out and buy one, make sure that it gives you the kind of support you need.
 Experiment with your regular bed pillows and you may find that you prefer your own specially designed arrangement.

 If you still have problems with sleep while you are pregnant, you should make sure that you are following healthy sleep habits.
-Try to get some modest exercise during the day (with your doctor’s approval) but not too close to bedtime.
-Don’t drink caffeine or eat a lot of sugar in the evening.
-Relax your mind before bedtime with a good book, an enjoyable television show or movie, or some quiet time spent writing in a journal.
-And remember, no matter how uncomfortable you may feel toward the end, this time will pass, and before you know it, you will be enjoying your beautiful new baby.
+Maintain a consistent sleep schedule, going to bed and waking up each morning at the same time.
+This predictability will be one less thing your body tries to adjust to during pregnancy.
+Try to get some modest exercise during the day (with your doctor’s approval), but not too close to bedtime.
+(It may energize you and disrupt a healthy sleep pattern.)
+Don’t drink caffeine or eat a lot of sugar in the evening, which will also energize you.
+Relax your mind before bedtime with a good book, an enjoyable television show or movie, some quiet time spent writing in a journal, or a warm shower.
+And remember that no matter how uncomfortable you may feel toward the end of your pregnancy, this time will pass and before you know it, you will be enjoying your beautiful new baby.